cdsap/Bagan/README.md

 * Build and push the docker image for bagan-pod

 ### Docker
-Contains the Docker iamges for bagan-init and bagan-pod.
+Contains the Docker images for bagan-init and bagan-pod.
 It includes the binaries generated by the baganGenerator in the deployment step.
 In case you want to provide your own images you can set the values on the deployment file: